sktime/sktime/docs/source/installation.rst

 .. contents::
    :local:

-For frequent issues with installation, consult the `Release versions - troubleshooting`_ section.
+For frequent issues with installation, consult the `Troubleshooting` section.

 There are three different installation types: